dimmm931/Sms_Textbelt_Api_React_JS/README_MY.txt

 ===============================================
-17. Cors Same-Origin-Policy (see details at https://github.com/account931/miscellaneous_2018)
+17. Cors in Ajax (Cross-origin resource sharing)(Same-Origin-Policy)

-1. Add on server =>
+1. Add this on server side (if u create Resr Api via Yii2 headers are added by frameform and u won't encounter any CORS problems) => header("Access-Control-Allow-Origin: *");
-   header("Access-Control-Allow-Origin: *");

 This will work if your Ajax request is simple, i.e =>